Aliases for NAT1 Gene

 GeneCards Summary for NAT1 Gene

-NAT1 (N-Acetyltransferase 1 (Arylamine N-Acetyltransferase)) is a Protein Coding gene.
-Diseases associated with NAT1 include Orthostatic Intolerance and Urinary Bladder Cancer.
-Among its related pathways are Phase II conjugation and Metabolism of xenobiotics by cytochrome P450.
-GO annotations related to this gene include acetyltransferase activity and arylamine N-acetyltransferase activity.
+NAT1 (N-Acetyltransferase 1) is a Protein Coding gene.
+Diseases associated with NAT1 include Neural Tube Defects and Bladder Cancer.
+Among its related pathways are Caffeine Pathway, Pharmacokinetics and Drug metabolism - cytochrome P450.
+Gene Ontology (GO) annotations related to this gene include acetyltransferase activity and arylamine N-acetyltransferase activity.
 An important paralog of this gene is NAT2.

 Participates in the detoxification of a plethora of hydrazine and arylamine drugs.
 Catalyzes the N- or O-acetylation of various arylamine and heterocyclic amine substrates and is able to bioactivate several known carcinogens.